 - Stack poles on top of one another- be careful not to clang or scrape them together

 Use common sense, and treat the poles with respect.

 Keep your tent comfortable!
 Beware of extreme weather conditions: too hot and humid and your tent could slightly weaken, too cold and your tent could crack.
 Now, you don’t need to be tucking your canopy into a nice cozy bed every night but do take care.
 Keep tents stored in a safe and dry, sheltered location--ideally with a consistently neutral temperature (above freezing) to reduce the risk of cracking due to frigid temps.

 Save Your Tent, Save Your Money

 As much as we love our repeat customers here at American Tent, we never want to see you having to replace your tent because of avoidable damage.
-Don’t forget to use a dropcloth, store your tent in the bag provided, keep it clean, and keep it from exposure to extreme temperatures.
-As for poles, remember they are part of your investment as well, and no one likes scratched up tent poles.
-Store them respectfully as well.
-Follow these tips and treat your tent like the superstar it us to keep your investment look sharp year after year.
+Don’t forget to use a dropcloth, store your tent in the protective covering provided, keep it clean, and keep it from exposure to extreme temperatures.
+As for poles, remember they are part of your investment as well, and no one likes scratched-up tent poles.
+Store them as respectfully as you would the canvas.
+Follow our tips and treat your tent like the superstar it is to keep your investment looking sharp year after year.